 - Damn You, Muscle Memory!: Tapping "exit vehicle" now makes you bail instantly instead of just stunt jumping, which now requires a combination input.
 Secondary fire (which includes grenades) is now bound to what used to be look down sights.

-- Dark-Skinned Blonde: Gabriella Morales, Espinosa's dragon, has this look going for her.
+- Dark-Skinned Blonde: Gabriela Morales, Espinosa's dragon, has this look going for her.

 - Developers' Foresight: Some briefing conversations will change depending on the state of the game world.
 For instance, upon staring Operation Sandstinger Rico is instructed to capture a train depot, and mission chatter while doing so revolves around this being a chance to get the engine they need.
 If the depot is captured before starting the operation, mission chatter is about how the depot is an invaluable logistics base for the Army of Chaos, and the briefing mentions they already have access to the train engine they need.

 - Dull Surprise: In-Universe.
 Garland constantly complains about Rico's inability to act.
 Rico, for his part, isn't even trying.

 - Easily Forgiven: Averted.
 Rico is not happy to see Sheldon, doesn't give two hoots that he's been sidelined by the Agency, and doesn't trust him for a minute.
 The two have to be convinced/forced to work together by Mira Morales.